History, tourist information, and nearby accommodation

 The house takes its name from medieval Nostell Priory, an Augustinian monastery founded in 1114.
 The monastery was dissolved by Henry VIII in 1540.
 The monastic site is near the current house, but there is very little to see beyond the 17th-century cow stalls, which were converted from monastic outbuildings.

-Nostell Priory stands 2 stories high, with a centre block of 5 bays.
+Nostell Priory stands two storeys high, with a centre block of five bays.
 The interiors are mainly by Adam, with furniture designed by Chippendale specifically for the Priory.
 There is an extensive art collection, with paintings by Angelica Kauffman and Breughel, among others.
 The library is considered one of the best at any National Trust property.